Diversity Calendar 2024 - 2025

 Good Friday is a Christian observance that commemorates the crucifixion of Jesus Christ.

-A Christian holiday, also called Pascha, commemorating the resurrection of Jesus Christ.
+It is also called Pascha commemorating the resurrection of Jesus Christ.

 It is the annual event dedicated to awareness about the various environmental challenges that face our planet.